International removals freight rates

 So, despite the optimism of some analysts, with global economic prospects looking much the same over the next couple of years as they have in the past couple, good deals on international shipping look set to continue.

-Factors which affect your freight costs
+Factors which affect the price of your freight

 When shipping personal and household goods between countries you’ll most likely be dealing with a shipping agent rather than a shipping company directly.
 This means you’ll pay just one company who can arrange a door-to-door service for your belongings.
 But how are the costs they quote you calculated?
 In general they’re made of three main cost elements.